Is Your Protein Intake Low? How to Read the Signs

 3. Brittle hair, skin, and nails

 Protein is the building block of our body.
-They are necessary for creating keratin, collagen, and elastin, which are responsible for the growth of hair, skin, and nails.
+It is necessary for creating substances such as keratin, collagen, and elastin, which are responsible for the growth of hair, skin, and nails.

-If your daily meals are severely lacking in protein, it may lead to hair loss and thinning of hair.
+Hair loss and thinning of hair could be signs that your protein intake is low.
 Low protein intake may also cause your nails to become brittle and break easily or not grow as quickly as they should.

 A lack of protein in the body can make your skin look dry and wrinkled because it does not produce enough oils to keep it looking healthy.